soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 **Creating I-Supported Goal**

 An I-supported goal is instantiated when the goal is not achieved and retracts (using Soar's i-support mechanism) when the goal is achieved.
 I-supported goals provide a very powerful way to maintain a reactive behavior model with relatively little code.
-I-supported goals are recommended, but not required when using NGS 4.

 To create an i-supported goal, using the following macro on the right hand side of an i-supported production: